 - Can semi rural towns and small rural communities have public transport?

-If you support the Connecting Communities Initiative, have your say or become proactive by getting involved in local better public transport campaign groups.
+If you support Lets Connect Communities, have your say or become proactive by getting involved in local better public transport campaign groups.